Headless Horseman Hayrides and Haunted Houses

 The Headless Horseman Hayrides and Haunted Houses (or H5) is an outdoor haunted attraction in the Hudson Valley area of New York.
-It is located in Ulster Park, about 6 mi from Kingston, New York.
+It's located in Ulster Park, about 6 mi from Kingston, New York.
 This haunted attraction covers 65 acre and includes a hayride, corn maze, and five haunted houses.

 Background

-Michael and Nancy Jubie opened the hayride for the Halloween season in 1992, stemming from a disguise business Michael Jubie developed during his time as an undercover police officer, and inspired by the couple's love of Halloween.
-As of 2015, it featured twelve distinct attractions and employed over 350 people during the season.
+Michael and Nancy Jubie opened the hayride for the Halloween season in 1992, stemming from a disguise business Michael Jubie developed during his time as an undercover police officer with the New York Police Department, and inspired by the couple's love of Halloween.
+As of 2015, it featured twelve distinct attractions and employed over 350+ people during the season.
 H5 is located on a 65 acre, 200-year-old farm.

 Attractions

 Hayride

 The hayride takes place on a wagon which holds 25–30 people, and is facilitated by a "storyteller," an actor who is on the wagon for the ride.
 Each year the hayride has a different theme, and the storyteller narrates a tale and interacts with other characters.